 On March 14, 2012, Riggan Law Firm, LLC, a St. Louis wage and hour law firm, working in connection with Dashtaki Law Firm, LLC, filed a class action wage lawsuit against HotShots Sports Bar & Grill, which has several locations in the St. Louis metropolitan area.
-To read a copy of the lawsuit, click here.

 The lawsuit--filed on behalf of a class of servers, bartenders, and other tipped employees--alleges that HotShots violated the Fair Labor Standards Act and Missouri law by misappropriating wages from its employees by implementing and enforcing anunlawful tip pooling policy.
 The suit alleges that this unlawful tip policy caused employees to be paid below minimum wage, in violation of the law.
 In addition to their unpaid wages, the class members in the lawsuit seek recovery of liquidated damages, attorneys' fees, and court costs.